Ruth-Imoni/CadetX-Heavy-Supplier-Warehouse-Analytics/week-03/README.md

 ## SQL Query

 No SQL Query was conducted.
-The analysis was mainly carried out using powerBI
+The analysis was mainly carried out using DAX measures to calculate Total Revenue & Quantity Sold.

 ```